-|Twain, hilariously documented his laborious relationship with German in this essay He spent time in Germany and Switzerland where he grappled with the language to then deliver a lecture in Vienna titled “Die Schrecken der deutschen Sprache”, translating to “The Horrors of the German Language”.
+|Twain hilariously documented his laborious relationship with German in this essay.
+He spent time in Germany and Switzerland where he grappled with the language to then deliver a lecture in Vienna titled “Die Schrecken der deutschen Sprache”, translating to “The Horrors of the German Language”.
 The comedic take on German and its difficulties is not to be taken as an insult, but rather a demonstration of affection towards the challenge that mastering the art of language is.

 Twain finds several points of confusion in the syntax of the German language, and makes a number of suggestions to remedy its complexity.
 Sadly, for German beginners, none of these suggestions have been taken on board in the past 100+ years!
-Mark Twain’s major issues regarded the use of separable verbs, gender and compound nouns – and how these are integrated into a structured German sentence.
+Mark Twain’s major issues concern the use of separable verbs, gender and compound nouns – and how these are integrated into a structured German sentence.

-Alas, Twain had many positive notes on the German language to document too.
+Happily, Twain had many positive notes on the German language to document too.
 He applauded the German practice of nouns being capitalised in sentences and was a massive fan of words that could be used as sentence fillers.
-The simple fact that he persisted with the language and impressed experts with his fluency, despite his complaints, shows that he had a deep appreciation for the German language and culture.
+The simple fact that he persisted with the language and impressed experts with his fluency, despite his complaints, shows that he had a deep appreciation of the German language and culture.

 According to Twain, English can be learnt in 30 hours, French in 30 days and German in 30 years.
 This language centre in Melbourne stands to prove otherwise, with some of the best teachers in Melbourne!